OCHA-DAP/hdx-scraper-covid-viz/README.md

 # hdx-scraper-covid-viz

-Script that pulls data from several sources and outputs a Google spreadsheet
+Script that pulls data from several sources and outputs JSON files and a Google spreadsheet